 The stage consists of a wall with wooden panels that serve as doors that give way to some sort of a cellar.
 At one point one of the doors opens and some guns fall onto stage.
 As the performance progresses the stage gradually becomes home to an orgy of decadence.
 The actors dress down to their underpants, they smack each other on a thigh, they eat pizza, eggs and chocolate pie and dress up in evening clothes.
 All of this remains restrained, which is more powerful than the now fashionable exuberant realism.
 One the messengers picks some topping from her pizza, throwing the rest away, while talking about the prisoners.
 One wonders why they looked so thin when they spent their days working outside in nature!
 (I don't recall the actual lines, but it was something to this effect).

 I wasn't too sure when I read that the entire play consisted of five messengers talking about the events, but it works very well.
-As a matter of fact I think the text has more impact when it is performed than as a book.
-In short I thought it was a great performance, which proves the relevance of theatre as an artform.
+As a matter of fact, I think the text has more impact when it is performed than it would have as a book (*).
+In short, I thought it was a great performance, which proves the relevance of theatre as an artform.
 A word of warning though: There is a lot of wordplay and free association going on.
 There really is no point in attending the piece if you don't speak German.